To instruct Kate please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Kate has also acted in a number of negligent valuation cases against surveyors.
 These include not only cases in which substantive negligence claims have been pursued, but also a case in which she acted for the defendants successfully resisting a two day application to set aside an order extending time for service of a claim form.

 Kate has considerable experience in the insurance field on a wide-ranging basis, including advising on substantive legal/interpretation issues; drafting policy wording; and assisting with the analysis and presentation of claims.
 Her expertise has developed not least due to repeat work undertaken for both a major insurer; a company engaged in managing insurance portfolios in run-off; and a company engaged in acting for policyholders in relation to both claims and policy renewal (for whom she is now their primary counsel of choice).

 Kate has extensive experience of a great variety of commercial disputes, including those involving allegations of fraud.

-Acting for Azerbaijani travel agency in a claim arising out of a failure to provide aircraft under a charter agreement (in which fraud allegations were prominent).
+Acting for an Azerbaijani travel agency in a claim arising out of a failure to provide aircraft under a charter agreement (in which fraud allegations were prominent).
 Settled on eve of trial.